davidpurnell/myzsh/README.md

 # My Zsh config

-# Initial install:
+cobbled together from various parts of the zsh internet. kept here for easy deploy on new machines.

-git clone git@github.com:davidpurnell/myzsh.git ~/.zsh
+## Install:

-# Get the extra goodness:
+clone into ~/.zsh then install the extras...

 cd ~/.zsh